darwinai/FibrosisNet/README.md

 * SmokingStatus
 * PredictWeek

-For each patient listed in the csv file, a folder containing CT scan images should be available in the same directory.
-Each folder should correspond to a patient in the csv file, linked by folder names.
+For each patient listed in the .csv file, a folder containing CT scan images should be available in the same directory.
+Each folder should correspond to a patient in the .csv file, linked by folder names.

 Run the following code, and make sure to modify the arguments accordingly.
 If successful, a .csv file will be generated, containing all of the predictions for 100 weeks for each patient.